jeffreychou777/jeffreychou777/README.md

 Welcome to my GitHub profile!
 Here are some things about me:

-- 🌱 I’m currently learning V2X and Autonomous Driving.
+- 🌱 I’m currently focusing on V2X and Autonomous Driving.
 - 👯 I’m open to any collaboration opportunities.
-- 📫 How to reach me: jeffreychou@my.swjtu.edu.cn.
+- 📫 How to reach me: jeffreychou777@gmail.com & jeffreychou@my.swjtu.edu.cn.

-Thanks for visiting my profile!
-Have a great day!